gjaishankar/gjaishankar.github.io/_posts/2021-3-18-Red-Hat-ownCloud-10.0-Installation-Guide.md

 **NOTE**: If you are installing on a remote system, replace the OWNCLOUD_DOMAIN values with the appropriate value.

-1. Build and start the containers by running the following command:
+6. Build and start the containers by running the following command:
 `sudo docker-compose up -d`
-1. Verify that the containers have started by running the following command:
+7. Verify that the containers have started by running the following command:
 `sudo docker-compose ps`
  The output displays the status **Up** if the containers are up and running.

 ## Performing Post-Installation Tasks

-After the installation is complete, since the files are stored as Docker volumnes, you must persist the files manually.
+After the installation is complete, since the files are stored as Docker volumes, you must persist the files manually.

 1. Inspect the volumes by running the following command: `sudo docker volume ls | grep ownclouddockerserver`